 Some of the other eye problems that can affect children and teens include:

 Cataracts.
 Some children are born with cataracts, a cloudiness of the eye's lenses that prevent images from being seen clearly or at all.
 But cataracts are much more prevalent in the elderly among whom surgery to remove cataracts and correct vision is common.
-In infants and young children, cataracts must be treated to prevent permanent problems with development of vision.
+In infants and young children, cataracts must be treated early to prevent permanent problems with development of vision.

 Color blindness.
 Color blindness is caused by problems in the pigments of the cones in the retina.
 Most people who are color-blind can see some colors.
 In most cases, someone who is color-blind confuses some colors with others, usually red and green.
 People can be born color-blind or they may develop the condition over time.
 The most common form of color blindness is an inherited condition that affects boys much more often than girls.
 Color blindness cannot be corrected.